 Is it possible to make CBD oil at home?
-What are the methods of making CBD oil at home?

 - The 2018 Farm Bill removed hemp and other cannabis derivatives with low THC from being defined as marijuana(2), allowing the cultivation of hemp, albeit with numerous restrictions(3).